-The Fund also recorded a provision of \$83.4 million for decommissioning liabilities related to the closure of facilities in all segments (see page 14 for details).
+The Fund also recorded a provision of \$100.1 million for decommissioning liabilities related to the closure of facilities in all segments in its December 31, 2020 financial statements (see page 22 for details).
 We record decommissioning liabilities when identified and a reasonable estimate can be made for statutory, contractual, constructive or legal obligations associated with decommissioning of our facilities.